HeZHANG0/Personal_website/_posts/2019-12-13-tweet-sentiment-parks.md

 ### Classify in-park and outside-park tweets
 Where do people tweet:
 <div id="folium-chart-1"></div>
+4/ Embed it in a page of your website.
+This is done using an iframe in your html code:
+<iframe width="400" src="https://raw.githubusercontent.com/HeZHANG0/Personal_website/master/charts/negative_count_in_outside_park.html" frameborder="40"></iframe>

 I classified “in-park” tweets by spatially joining park information to the tweets .
 In this way, 2093 tweets were classified as “in-park”.

 ### Twitter text EDA